CoreFiling/zkm-error/README.md

-Minimal project for reproducing an error when running ZKM fro Gradle.
+Minimal project for reproducing an error when running ZKM from Gradle.

+For simplicity, the `com.zelix.gradle.plugin` plugin is included in the [buildSrc](buildSrc) directory as part of the project.

 ### Instructions